Penny on M.A.R.S.: Production

 In April 2017, it was announced that The Walt Disney Company Italy planned to produce an English language spin-off from the successful series Alex & Co.
 The start of shooting for the 17-part first season was planned for Autumn 2017.
 Penny on M.A.R.S. was produced in English instead of Italian because it was believed that the series could be sold better internationally.
 The characters Penny, Camilla, Bakìa and Freddy Wolf from Penny on M.A.R.S. had performances in the special episodes (the last episodes) of Alex & Co., in which the spin-off series was introduced.
-On June 29, 2017, the spin-off series after the last episode of Alex & Co. was officially announced in a teaser, thereby also announcing the title Penny on M.A.R.S..
+On 29 June 2017, the spin-off series after the last episode of Alex & Co. was officially announced in a teaser, thereby also announcing the title Penny on M.A.R.S..

-The first table read for the first season was on September 20, 2017.
-Shooting for the first season began on September 28, 2017, and ended on December 15, 2017.
+The first table read for the first season was on 20 September 2017.
+Shooting for the first season began on 28 September 2017, and ended on 15 December 2017.
 The shooting took place in Milan and the surrounding area.
 The backdrop of the Music Arts Reiner School (short M.A.R.S.) is the building of the design department of the Bovisa's headquarters of the Polytechnic University of Milan.

+By October 2017, RAI's international sales division Rai Com acquired sales to the series alongside its sister show Alex & Co, marking Rai Com's first international distribution sales to the series with Disney.

+In October 2019 when the show was renewed for a third and final season one year prior in 2018, French production & disitribution group Lagardère Studios Distribution acquired global distribution rights to the series in an agreement with 3Zero2 taking over distribution from Disney and Rai Com (whom continued distributing and owning the show), joining the show as co-producer with Disney the two continued co-handling sales to the show; the international distribution rights to the show would eventually transferred to Mediawan and its division Mediawan Kids & Family a year later in November 2020.

 Soundtrack

-The first album from the series was released on May 4, 2016, in Italy.
+The first album from the series was released on 4 May 2016, in Italy.
 It contains the following list of songs: